hahahah67-pixel/Ultraviolet-App/README.md

 ## Requirements

-- All normal requirements of ultraviltot example app ONLY
+- All normal requirements of UV example app ONLY